JadeCara/aws_lambda_api_example/README.md

 ### Making API Calls

-Curl Commands for all api calls can be found there or in the docstrings on the routes.
+Curl Commands for all api calls can be found there on the docs page above or in the docstrings on the routes.
+This build also includes the openapi.json.